Background jobs with Sidekiq

 Various properties of the Sidekiq worker service can be configured via the app's config files.
 The most important fields to configure are the following:

-: The number of Sidekiq workers that can run at the same time.service.sidekiq.queues
+: The number of Sidekiq worker tasks that can run at the same time.service.worker.sidekiq.queues

-: The names of the worker queues to handle.service.sidekiq.redis.uri
+: The names of the worker queues to handle.service.worker.sidekiq.redis.uri

 : The URI of the Redis database to use as the Sidekiq server.